GLOBAL MARKETS-Asian stocks pull further off 2-month lows as Wall St bounces

-* Wall St up for 2nd day, restores some calm after last week’s slide
+* Wall St up for 2nd day, restores some calm after last wk’s slide

 * China stocks up, regulator urges shareholders to boost stakes